-If there isn’t any infection and you caught the ingrown toenail during its early stages, you can cut it off yourself.
+If there isn’t any infection and you caught the ingrown toenail during its early stages, you can cut it off yourself and avoid ingrown toenail surgery.
 Follow these steps to do so:

-Once your ingrown toenail has healed, you need to make sure you care for your feet properly.
-This prevents the condition from coming back since they can recur.
+Once your ingrown toenail has healed, whether you underwent ingrown toenail surgery or not, you need to make sure you care for your feet properly.
+This prevents the condition from coming back since they can recur without the high cost.
 Follow these prevention tips:

 What will happen if you leave an ingrown toenail untreated?